razvantomegea/movin-contracts/Whitepaper.md

 #### Steps Tracking

-- Daily steps threshold: 10,000 steps (free users), 5,000 steps (premium users)
 - Maximum daily steps: 30,000 steps (no rewards above)
 - Rate limit: 300 steps per minute
-- Rewards: 1 MVN per threshold reached (0.1% decrease per day)
+- Rewards: 1 MVN per 1000 steps (0.1% decrease per day)
 - Resets at midnight (based on activity timestamp)
 - Any positive steps are rewarded, up to a daily cap of 30,000 steps.
 Rewards are proportional to the number of steps recorded, up to the daily cap.
 Per-minute (300 steps/min) and daily caps remain enforced.
 Rewards rates decrease by 0.1% daily, compounded.